If you need to speak to someone quickly, depending on the time of day you should do one of the following:

 If you need mental health support but are not at immediate risk and can wait until someone is available to speak with you:

 - Telephone or e-mail us.
 We will arrange for you to talk to a therapist over the phone as soon as possible.
-We are open Monday-Friday 9.00am-7.00pm.
+We are open Monday-Thursday 9am – 7pm, and Friday 9am-6pm.
+(Please note we do not take new referrals on Fridays)

 - Contact your GP and ask for an urgent appointment.